Establishment Labs Announces P - GuruFocus.com

-Establishment Labs Holdings Inc. (NASDAQ: ESTA) (the “Company”), a global medical technology company dedicated to improving women’s health and wellness, principally in breast aesthetics and reconstruction, today announced that it has commenced a public offering of its common shares, to be sold by the Company in a registered public offering.
-The Company expects to grant the underwriters a 30-day option to purchase up to an additional 15% of the common shares to be sold in the proposed offering, at the public offering price per share, less underwriting discounts and commissions.
-The offering is subject to market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Establishment Labs Holdings Inc. (NASDAQ: ESTA) (the “Company”), a global medical technology company dedicated to improving women’s health and wellness, principally in breast aesthetics and reconstruction, today announced the pricing of its public offering of 1,100,000 common shares at a price of $71.50 per share.
+The gross proceeds to Establishment Labs, before deducting the underwriting discounts and commissions and estimated offering expenses, are expected to be approximately $78.7 million.
+The offering is scheduled to close on April 27, 2023, subject to the satisfaction of customary closing conditions.
+In addition, the Company has granted the underwriters a 30-day option to purchase up to 165,000 additional common shares, at the public offering price per share, less underwriting discounts and commissions.

 The Company intends to use the net proceeds from this offering, together with its existing cash, for general corporate purposes, including sales and marketing, research and development activities, general and administrative matters, working capital and capital expenditures.